 Polynomial time reducibility is the efficient analog to mapping reducibility as defined in Section 5.3.
 Other forms of efficient reducibility are available, but polynomial time reducibility is a simple form that is adequate for our purposes so we won't discuss the others here.
-The following figure illustrates polynomial time reducibility.
+Figure 7.30 illustrates polynomial time reducibility.

-1It is called polynomial time many-one reducibility in some other textbooks.
+&lt;sup>1It is called polynomial time many-one reducibility in some other textbooks.